ando-takahiro/vec/README.md

-An experimental vector processing engine.
+an experimental vector processing engine.